open-compass/VLMEvalKit/docs/en/Development.md

   - Encoding: `encode_image_to_base64 `(for PIL Image) / `encode_image_file_to_base64` (for image file path)
   - Decoding: `decode_base64_to_image`(for PIL Image) / `decode_base64_to_image_file` (for image file path)

+### 2. Cutomize your benchmark metrics

+To add evaluation for a new benchmark, you need to customize a class object for the dataset in `vlmeval/dataset/utils` to implement the dataset’s metrics calculation.
+Multimodal datasets inherit from the `ImageBaseDataset` object in `vlmeval/dataset/image_base.py`.
+The TYPE defines the type of dataset, `DATASET_URL` is the download address of the dataset, and `DATASET_MD5` is the MD5 checksum for consistency checking of the dataset file.

-Besides, your dataset class **should implement the method `build_prompt(self, line, dataset=None)`**.
-Given line as a line number or one line in the TSV file, the function yields a dictionary `dict(image=image_path, text=prompt)`, including the image path and the prompt that will be fed to the VLMs.
+In this class, you need to implement the `evaluate(eval_file, **judge_kwargs)` class function to calculate metrics and output results for the custom dataset.
+If you need to add prompts for the dataset, you can do so by implementing the `build_prompt(line)` function.
+Given a line from the TSV file as line, this function generates a dictionary `dict(image=image_path, text=prompt)` representing a multimodal message `msg`, including the image path and the text prompt to be input into the VLMs.

 ## Implement a new model

-Example PR: **Support Monkey** ([#45](https://github.com/open-compass/VLMEvalKit/pull/45/files))
+Example PR: **Support LLaVA-Next-Interleave** ([#294](https://github.com/open-compass/VLMEvalKit/pull/294))

 All existing models are implemented in `vlmeval/vlm`.
-For a minimal model, your model class **should implement the method** `generate(msgs, dataset=None)`.
+For a minimal model, your model class **should implement the method** `generate_inner(msgs, dataset=None)`.
 In this function, you feed a multi-modal message to your VLM and return the VLM prediction (which is a string).
 The optional argument `dataset` can be used as the flag for the model to switch among various inference strategies.

 The multi-modal messages `msgs` is a list of dictionaries, each dictionary has two keys: type and value:
 - `type`: We currently support two types, choices are ["image", "text"].